pythonhacker/varuh/README.md

 Encryption and Security
 =======================

-Varuh gives the option of two block ciphers - AES (default) and XChacha20-Poly1305.
+Varuh gives the option of two symmetric ciphers - AES (default) and XChacha20-Poly1305.

-AES is supported with 256-bit key size for encryption.
-It uses [Argon2](https://en.wikipedia.org/wiki/Argon2) with 32MB memory and 4 threads as the key derivation function with a random cryptographic salt of 128 bit size.
+AES is a block cipher supported with 256-bit key size for encryption and is the current standard for symmetric encryption ciphers.

-XChacha20-Poly1305 is a block cipher with a longer nonce (192 bits) which makes the cipher more resistant to timing attacks than AES-GCM.
+XChacha20-Poly1305 is a stream cipher with a longer nonce (192 bits) which makes the cipher more resistant to timing attacks than AES-GCM.
 It also supports 256-bit key size.

+The key derivation uses [Argon2](https://en.wikipedia.org/wiki/Argon2) with 32MB memory and 4 threads with a random cryptographic salt of 128 bit size for both ciphers.

 Databases are created and decrypted with owner `rw` mode (0600).
 This makes sure the databases are read/write - able only by the owner.